saltiniroberto/dafny-verify-single-lemma/README.md

 ## Known Issues

+- The plugin only works with workspaces created through the `File -> Open Folder ...` command.
 - If either the `Dafny CLI: Verify Under Cursor` or  the `Dafny CLI: Verify Under Cursor with Trace` command is executed on a constructor method, then all the constructor methods in the current file will be verified, not only the one under the cursor.

 ## Possible Improvements